-- where a development has met the requirements for an exemption in line with the Telecommunications (Fibre-ready Facilities - Exempt Real Estate Development Projects) Instrument 2016 and published on the register maintained by the Department of Communications and the Arts - where existing non-fibre ready facilities installed before 27 September 2011 are largely reused, with or without minor supplementary facilities installed, such as the refurbishment of an existing building or the 'knock down rebuild' of a house subject to specific conditions (however, the preference is for fibre-ready to be used where possible) - where the development is exempted by the Federal Minister for Communications by legislative instrument under the exemptions provisions in Part 20A of the Telecommunications Act.
+- where a development will meet the requirements for an exemption in line with the Telecommunications (Fibre-ready Facilities - Exempt Real Estate Development Projects) Instrument 2021 (exemptions are published on the register maintained by the Department of Infrastructure, Transport, Regional Development and Communications); - where existing non-fibre ready facilities installed before 27 September 2011 are largely reused, with or without minor supplementary facilities installed, such as the refurbishment of an existing building or the 'knock down rebuild' of a house subject to specific conditions.
+However, the preference is for fibre-ready to be used where possible.
+(Refer to Telecommunications (Fibre-Ready Facilities in Real Estate Development Projects and Other Matters) Instrument 2011); and - where the development is exempted by the Federal Minister for Communications by legislative instrument under the exemptions provisions in Part 20A of the Telecommunications Act.

-(Note that clauses 5, 7 and 8 of the Commonwealth's Telecommunications (Fibre-Ready Facilities in Real Estate Development Projects and Other Matters) Instrument 2011 detail circumstances in which nonfibre ready facilities (generally underground pit and pipe) can be installed, subject to specific limitations.
+(Note that clauses 5, 7 and 8 of the Commonwealth's Telecommunications (Fibre-Ready Facilities in Real Estate Development Projects and Other Matters) Instrument 2011 details circumstances in which nonfibre ready facilities (generally underground pit and pipe) can be installed, subject to specific limitations.